Last Updated on February 24, 2026

 A Don’t Miss – Stax Museum of American Soul Music

-Stax Records is one of the most successful soul music labels ever.
-In fact, with artists including Carla Thomas, Isaac Hayes, Booker T. and The MGs, Rufus Thomas, William Bell and Otis Redding, it is second only to Motown in sales.
-It’s one of the don’t miss things to do in Memphis if you visit for a long weekend or a day.
+Stax Records is one of the most successful soul music labels in the world.
+In fact, with artists including Carla Thomas, Isaac Hayes, Booker T. and The MGs, Rufus Thomas, William Bell, and Otis Redding, it is second only to Motown in sales.
+It’s one of the must-see things to do in Memphis if you visit for a long weekend or a day.

 It’s a captivating museum that even has a dance floor for visitors.